-BDO Capital, one of the Joint Issue Managers and a Joint Lead Underwriter is a subsidiary of BDO Unibank, Inc. which serves as the Trustee.
+BDO Capital, one of the Joint Issue Managers and Joint Lead Underwriters is a subsidiary of BDO Unibank, Inc. which serves as the Trustee.

 The Joint Lead Underwriters have no contract or other arrangement with the Company by which it may return to the Company any unsold Bonds.